Charlotte-91/genshin-card-generator/README.md

 # Genshin Impact card generator

-A single page website which allows you to create a Genshin Impact player card.
+A website which allows you to create a Genshin Impact player card.

 A user should expect to: